pts/pts-debootstrap/README.txt

 than 65535 are not supported by the glibc.
 The oldest Debian which works with UIDs larger than 65535 is woody (Debian 3.0).

-Earlier versions of Debian (such as hamm, Debian 2.0 and bo, Debian 1.3 and rex, Debian 1.2 and Buzz, Debian 1.1) don't work, because a debootstrap install script has never been written for them.
+Earlier versions of Debian (such as hamm (Debian 2.0) and bo (Debian 1.3) and rex (Debian 1.2) and buzz (Debian 1.1) don't work, because a debootstrap install script has never been written for them.

 Usage for creating a chroot with the oldest supported Ubuntu (breezy,